vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 - Ensure all displayed dates (publish and last reviewed) are current and correct.

 ### Clarity
-- Locate all these elements in a consistent and clear layout on the page.
+- Use clear, consistent layouts for metadata, hero images, and article components.

+### Mobile Optimisation
+- Optimise all components (hero images, carousels, product cards, and outlines) for smaller screens.

 ### Regular Updates
-- Review and update author and reviewer bios periodically to maintain accuracy.
+- Review and update author/reviewer bios and associated images periodically.

 ### Carousel Optimisation
-- Use lazy loading for images and limit the number of articles displayed initially to avoid performance issues.
+- Use lazy loading for images and limit the number of items displayed initially.

 ---

 ## Benefits

 ### Enhanced User Experience
-- Clear metadata, tags navigation, and related content carousels improve content discovery and engagement.
+- Visual enhancements like hero images, article outlines, and carousels improve content discovery and engagement.

 ### Credibility
-- Linking to author and reviewer profiles adds transparency and authority.
+- Author bios, images, and product integration add authority, transparency, and relevance.

 ### Engagement
-- Structured data and visual enhancements encourage exploration of related content, improving session duration.
+- Structured data, dynamic navigation elements, and related content increase session duration and user satisfaction.

 ---

 ## Conclusion
-By including a hyperlink to the author’s profile, a reviewer reference and link to their bio, navigational tags using pill design, and a related article carousel, the article page will provide greater clarity, trust, and engagement for the user.
-Implementing structured data further supports discoverability and ensures that search engines and readers alike fully understand the article’s credibility and currency.
+By including a hero image, structured author/reviewer bios, article outlines, navigational tags, related article carousels, and product integrations, the article page becomes a comprehensive and engaging hub.
+These enhancements improve usability, content discoverability, and overall SEO performance while building credibility and increasing user engagement.